-Hospitals are the largest employer of nurse recruiters, so you will most likely need to have a bachelor’s degree, or commit to completing your degree within a specified amount of time.
+Hospitals are the largest employer of nurse recruiters, so you will most likely need to have at least a bachelor’s degree, or commit to completing your degree within a specified amount of time.
 Nurse recruiters earn around $75,000 a year.

 Pluses: You can earn a good living without emptying bed pans.

 Minuses: Requires sitting at a desk, so it’s not for everyone.

 If you’re the “go to” technology person on your ward, maybe you’d like a career as an informatics nurse.
 In this career, you’d be responsible for implementing clinical IT applications and technology and training staff on how to use the new technology.

 The demand for informatics nurses is growing faster than the demand for nurses overall, due in part to the new health care law.
 There are currently 11,000 nurses who specialize in informatics, and the Healthcare Information and Management Systems Society (HIMSS) says 70,000 informatics nurses might be needed by 2020.

 Average salary estimates for this specialty vary widely, with $100,717 reported by the HIMSS at the high end, down to $78,949 by Salary.com.